Class 5

 - Homework: Reading and spellings form part of weekly homework and any additional homework will be sent home, with an accompanying explanation letter.

-- Spellings will be set on a Tuesday and tested the following Tuesday.
+- Spellings will be set on a Thursday and tested the following Thursday.
 10 new spellings will be sent home every Wednesday to be learned for the following Wednesday.
 Children should know how to spell the words and be able to use them in a sentence.
 This is very important and will also be tested.
 Spelling Frame will be used as a way to practise their weekly spelling rules at home.

 - Times tables will be practised on a Friday and any children needing extra support will have an intervention on Thursdays.
 Although there will be no weekly times table tests in Year 5, it is extremely important that the children keep practising and increase their speed and their knowledge of derived division facts as so much of the maths in years 5 and 6 requires a solid foundation of these.